RobinRojowiec/web-crawler-ui/README.md

-# sentiment-classification-ui
+# Web Crawler UI
-UI to demonstrate Sentiment Classification
+UI to demonstrate a Simple Web Crawler

-# SentimentClassificationUi

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

 ## Development server